 Ticketing Events: The Ticket and Information Center (TIC)

 Events and performances in the Black Box Theatre are to be ticketed events (they can be free, but need to be ticketed).
 The TIC offers ticketing services to any recognized student group.
-Events need to be registered with TIC two weeks in advance of the event and the registration will need to be signed off by the group’s adviser.
-Please see the TIC website to begin the registration process.
+Events need to be registered with TIC two weeks in advance of the on-sale date for tickets, and the registration will need to be signed off by the group’s adviser.
+Please visit the TIC website to begin the registration process.
 More information will also be covered during the event review.

 Any items left in the dressing rooms after the load-out date of the production or event will be removed at the expense of the student group, resulting in the direct charge of the organization's account.
 Likewise, if these spaces are left in an unseemly manner, the cost to restore the space to its proper shape will be charged to the producing organization’s account.